ocaml-gospel/cameleer/README.md

 detailed explanation on how to install automated provers Alt-Ergo, CVC4, and Z3, as well as the Coq proof assistant.

-Do not forget to run `why3 config --detect` after installing all the provers.
+Do not forget to run `why3 config detect` after installing all the provers.

 Running Cameleer
 ----------------